 In addition to passing the assessed tasks for this module, which cover a variety of topics and require you to reflect on your learning throughout, you are also required to:

-If you plan to study towards a social work qualification, please note that passing Foundations for social care and social work practice (KZNI123) does not lead to automatic entry on to a social work degree course.
+If you plan to study towards a social work qualification, please note that passing Foundations for social care and social work practice (KZNI123) does not lead to automatic entry onto a social work degree course.
 For more information, visit our Social Work degrees.

 By completing this module you will learn:

-Throughout your module studies, you’ll get help and support from your assigned module tutor.
-They’ll help you by:
+You'll get help and support from an assigned tutor throughout your module.
+They'll help by:

 Module tutors will also support a forum, allowing students to post and respond to comments and reflections throughout the module.
-TMA sessions will be delivered by the module team and will be recorded in order to ensure everyone has access to the information provided.

 Foundations for social care and social work practice starts once a year – in February.

-This page describes the module that will start in February 2025.
+This page describes the module that will start in February 2027.

 We expect it to start for the last time in February 2030.

-As a student of The Open University, you should be aware of the content of the academic regulations which are available on our Student Policies and Regulations website.
+As a student of The Open University, you should be aware of the content of the academic regulations, which are available on our Student Policies and Regulations website.

-There are no formal entry requirements for this module However, you will need access to a social care/social work setting to complete your verified practice learning.
+There are no formal entry requirements for this module.
+However, you will need access to a social care/social work setting to complete your verified practice learning.
 This can include voluntary work or through your employing agency.

 You should be living in Northern Ireland so that you can attend the five mandatory workshops in person.